 Retention and support for WP students is something the College, and in particular, the Student Services team takes very seriously.
 The student body are aware of the pastoral ethos and culture of St Mary's.
 Many students have verbally expressed their satisfaction for the help they have received during the year.
 In particular, there was considerable positive reaction and verbal praise for the 'Stepping Stones' Programme, during the first few weeks of term.
 This programme helps to embed, at a very early stage, the pastoral ethos of the College into the minds of new students.
 It also helps to identify needs of WP students much earlier.
 For particular students, we were able to put in place tailored support mechanisms to ensure that such students knew who to turn to if they developed a problem, so that they didn't get into difficulty and, subsequently, drop out.
-Another measure is the consistently high Student Satisfaction rating that the College achieves in the National Student Survey (includes all Year 4 Students), which revealed an overall student satisfaction rate of 84%.
+This Project has contributed to the overall satisfaction rating of 89% for our Liberal Arts students.

-Positive reactions were received from disabled students who were assisted in terms of claiming DSA or obtaining on-going learning support and/or granted additional consideration during examinations.
+Positive reactions were received from students with a disability or SpLDs who were assisted in terms of claiming DSA or obtaining on-going learning support and/or granted additional consideration during examinations.
 The anonymous nature of this support encourages students to come forward and not to be afraid or embarrassed to receive support.
 The positive verbal feedback received, as well as the growing number of students seeking out the service, is a good indication that this project is relevant and worthwhile.